AlexETay7/Cache-Simulation/README.md

-The reason the global hit ratio for a multi-level cache is divided by only the number of references to the first cache is because we have to consider the cache as a blcack-box.
+The reason the global hit ratio for a multi-level cache is divided by only the number of references to the first cache is because we have to consider the cache as a black-box.
 This means the (# of cache 1 references = # of global references).